hilanderas/docs/gitbook/quickstart/INSTALL_CLIENT.md

 	* Two Ethernet cables
 	* One HDMI cable

- Check video below to have a overview of all the hardware devices
+ Check video below to have an overview of all the hardware devices
  {% video %}https://vimeo.com/319135935{% endvideo %}